 Yale Peabody Museum

-Centerbrook has designed comprehensive renovations and additions to Yale University’s Peabody Museum that will transform the institution with the first major changes since it opened in 1925.
-The Museum will reopen in the spring of 2024, and for the first time, offer free admission.
+Centerbrook designed comprehensive renovations and additions to Yale University’s Peabody Museum that transformed the institution with the first major changes since it opened in 1925.
+The Museum offers, for the first time, free admission.

-Based on over 10 years of master planning, the large Peabody Museum expansion and renovation project will fulfill these goals:
+Based on over 10 years of master planning, the large Peabody Museum expansion and renovation project fulfilled these goals:

 • Increase Yale student engagement with the Peabody